-Draft Local Eligibility Criteria For Carer Support - Consultation
+Draft Local Eligibility Criteria For Carer Support - Consultation Summary Report

 The Carers (Scotland) Act 2016 comes into effect on 1 April 2018.
 The Act details the advice, information and support which unpaid carers are entitled to in order to support them in their caring role enabling them to maintain their health and well being and to have a life alongside caring.

 The consultation on the draft local criteria for carer support closed on 28 January 2018.

 Thank you to everyone who took part and provided comments.

 Thank you also to Carers of West Lothian for supporting the development of the criteria and the consultation process.